AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/review-proofs-wpv/compare-proofs.md

 ## Use the compare tools {#use-the-compare-tools}

-The proofing viewer provides various tools for comparing proofs effectively and efficiently.&nbsp;
+The proofing viewer provides various tools for comparing proofs effectively and efficiently.

 * [Auto-compare proofs](#auto-compare-proofs)
 * [Compare proofs in an overlay](#compare-proofs-in-an-overlay)